Wilsontown Ironworks: Later

-From 1870 the village had a railway branch line from Wilsontown to Auchengray railway station on the Caledonian Railway.
-It served several collieries in the area.
+From 1870, Wilsontown had a station on a branch line of the Caledonian Railway.
+The line served several collieries in the area.

 The buildings were cleared after closure, but the general layout of the site can still be discerned and a heritage trail has been created.
 The core of the site is legally protected.
 It has been designated a scheduled monument since 1968.
 In 2007 Forestry Commission Scotland, predecessors of Forestry and Land Scotland, the present owners of the site, launched a project to raise public awareness of the Wilsontown Ironworks.

 The site is said to be an intriguing one, with "a curious, haunting quality".
 It has been used to interest primary schoolchildren in industrial archaeology.